AshrafHanyy/AshrafHanyy.github.io/content/blog/Meeting Dr.Tarek/index.md

 The following day, Dr. Linda sent me a message thanking me for posting about the project.

 It was nice of her and I admired that she appreciated such a small gesture.
-I messaged her back and we talked about the project and I told her that I was Thanwya Amma’s 2018 Class that first went through the new system and then we talked for a while.
-I was honestly intrigued to talk to her, I had so much to share about all of what happened and thought that I could facilitate her research.
+I messaged her back and we talked about the project and I told her that I was Thanwya Amma’s 2018 Class that first went through the new system and then we texted for a while.
+I was honestly excited to talk to her, I had so much to share about all of what happened and thought that I could help her research.
 Having learnt this, she asked me to do an interview to document my experience from the students POV.

 I sure agreed and we arranged a meeting.
 Two weeks later, she came to Cairo and we actually did the interview.

 ### The Interview

 My interview with her lasted for two hours.
-I am a huge psychology reader, and I have my opinions on how the new system affected us students mentally and I shared them all with her.
-We agreed on how things were, psychologically, for all students.
+I am a huge psychology reader, and I have my opinions on how the new system affected us as students psychologically and I shared them all with her.
+We agreed on how most things were, psychologically, for all students.
 And I can honestly say that talking with an educated anthropologist was, last thing I thought, much needed.
 Dr. Linda is, by far, the most interesting contact I know to date.

 I illustrated that there's too much pressure underlying the Thanwya Amma exam.
 Most students think that if they don't achieve high grades, they will end up in a bad school, then a bad job with a bad salary and eventually will live a miserable life.
 And since that might be mostly true.
 It is therefore not the morality of the students whom cheat in that exam that is being questioned but rather it is the exam that is triggering their basic survival instinct.